quanta-project/quanta/contrib/verify-binaries/README.md

 #### Usage

-This script attempts to download the checksum file (`SHA256SUMS`) and corresponding signature file `SHA256SUMS.asc` from https://bitcoincore.org and https://bitcoin.org.
+This script attempts to download the checksum file (`SHA256SUMS`) and corresponding signature file `SHA256SUMS.asc` from https://quantanetwork.org.

 It first checks if the checksum file is valid based upon a plurality of signatures, and then downloads the release files specified in the checksum file, and checks if the